 You automatically get six months free when you sign up for a hosting plan, but beware the high price hike once to reach the seventh month.
 Personally, I’m not sure it’s worth the high price, so be sure that you’re sure about amortizing the total cost over the course of a year.
 You needn’t worry too much about your initial commitment, though, since there is a 100% money-back guarantee.

-This vendor’s entire website, and especially its checkout flow, is very overwhelming, so signing up can be quite confusing.
-Several long forms need to be filled out before you can activate your hosting plan, and you’ll need to navigate through a lot of other products and free trials en route to your final purchase.
+This vendor’s website, including its checkout flow, is quite overwhelming, making the sign-up process confusing.
+You’ll need to fill out several lengthy forms before you can activate your hosting plan, and along the way, you’ll have to navigate through various other products and free trials before making your final purchase.

 Support is available every day, but it’s not 24/7.
 You can contact the team from 9.00am to 8.00pm on Mondays through Fridays, and from 11.00am to 6.00pm on Saturdays and Sundays.
 Contact can be made via email, phone, or live chat, but English support is only available by email, which I learned when I tried the live chat: